pytorch/test-infra/torchci/README.md

 3. You will need to set up your `.env.local` file with various keys and permissions.
 Follow the instructions in `.env.example`.

-4. Run the development server
+4. Run the development server:

 ```bash
 yarn dev